EricAsante3/UCONN-course-scheduler/README.md

 1. **Download VSCODE (Visual Studio Code)**
    [VSCODE Download](https://code.visualstudio.com/Download)
-   Run the exe file and keep clicking next, minimize the VSCode tab; we will use it later.
+   Run the exe file to install (it should be in the top right of your tab when you click download) and keep clicking next, minimize the VSCode tab; we will use it later.

 2. **Download Git**
    [Git Download](https://git-scm.com/downloads)
-   Run the exe file and keep clicking next.
+   Run the exe file to install and keep clicking next.
    If asked where to open, click VSCode and close out of the file.

 3. **Download Docker**
    [Docker Download](https://www.docker.com/)
-   Run the exe file and keep clicking next.
+   Run the exe file to install and keep clicking next.
 You will be asked to restart—do so.

    *After installation:*
    - Search for Docker on the taskbar search bar and open Docker.